LAWTED/cloud/README.md

 **Cloud**

-- Use Tracking.js with MainColor detect and Sky Detect
+- [x] make cloud change through time

-- Use TensorFlow.js
+- [ ] Use TensorFlow.js to analyze the sound